abohassan123/aws-redshift-creation-IaC-DataPipeline/README.md

 # aws-redshift-creation-IaC-DataPipeline
-First:
-    in aws console created:
+first in the aws console created:
       - s3 bucket and upload the data in it
       - IAM user
       - IAM role for redshift acess